mesa-dot-dev/miniwiki-interview/README.md

 ## Interview Task

+**The Problem: Wasteful Repeated Work**

-In multi-step agentic systems, like our review agent, when you initiate a new chat or query the agent needs to build up its understanding of the repository from scratch.
-It uses tool calls to do this and it's often quite good at it.
-It'll look up the files in a repo, read some of the files, etc. until it feels it has the knowledge to answer the initial prompt.
-This can be effective but it's slow and uses a lot of tokens.
-Every time there's a new review or chat, it has to redo all the work to understand the repository.
+In multi-step agentic systems, like our review agent, every new chat or query triggers the same expensive discovery process.
+The agent makes dozens of tool calls to explore the repository—listing directories, reading files, searching for relevant code—burning tokens and time to build context from scratch.
+Then the next query comes in and it repeats all of this work again.
+This is fundamentally inefficient.

-We want to short circuit a lot of this work by building a miniature version of [Deepwiki](https://deepwiki.com/microsoft/vscode).
-Deepwiki indexes a codebase so that you can ask a quick question about the codebase and get back relevant sections of the codebase for answering that question.

-Your goal is to implement a simple index of this repository.
-The index should be a simple JSON array of "documents" and you should be able to filter to relevant documents and pass that into the final LLM call to answer the user query.
-Hint: you should have everything you need to accomplish this task in this repo, you don't need more external dependencies (although you can if you want).
-Don't overcomplicate it, and ask me any questions.
+**The Solution: Precomputation**

+The key insight is that **most of the work to understand a codebase can be done once, upfront**.
+Instead of rediscovering the repository structure on every query, we can precompute an index that maps questions to relevant code sections.
+When a user asks a question, we simply filter the precomputed index to fetch exactly the context the LLM needs—no exploration, no wasted tool calls, just immediate access to the right information.

+**Your Task**

+Implement a simple indexing system for this repository.
+Create a JSON array of "documents" that captures the essential information about the codebase.
+When a user query comes in, filter this precomputed index to retrieve only the relevant documents and pass them directly to the LLM.
+The goal is to eliminate the wasteful discovery phase entirely by doing the hard work once and reusing it.

-There is the outline of a script for creating this index and you can run it with `npm run index`.
+Hint: you already have everything you need in this repo—don't overcomplicate it.
+There's an outline of an indexing script you can run with `npm run index`.
+Ask questions if you're unsure about anything.

 ### What's Already Built